 The jury found them guilty due to insufficient evidence of an imminent threat (their parents were watching evening television at the time of their deaths).
 As of the date of this publication, Lyle, now 56, and Erik, now 53, continue to pursue exoneration after new evidence came to light of their claims in 2023.

 Strategy #5.
-The Battered Man/Woman Syndrome Defense
+Claiming Self-Defense of Battered Man/Woman Syndrome

 The Battered Man/Woman Syndrome (BM/WS) defense is generally admissible in cases involving self-defense claims arising from domestic violence (DV) situations.
 It is not considered a separate defense in and of itself but rather a body of evidence that you must introduce to support a claim of self-defense, including expert testimony, relevance, and case law.